Last updated on May 12, 2026

 Pam

-It is a sport weight cotton yarn that has 160 m per 50 g.
-I am very happy with this choice.
+It was the first time I’ve used this yarn and I am very happy with this choice.
 It is a soft yarn and nice to work with.
-I definitely will get some more colours of it.
+I definitely will get some more colours.
 It also will be a good match with my Hobbii Rainbow Cotton 8/4!

 As recommended on the yarn label I used a 3 mm hook.
 But it should also work with my 2,75 mm hook that I usually use with Hobbii Rainbow Cotton 8/4.